Pulmonary hypertension is a kind of high blood pressure that results in serious consequences on arteries in the lungs and the right side of the heart.

 Pulmonary fibrosis is a disease of the lungs that occurs due to damaged lung tissues.
 The lung tissues get thick and stiff, making it too tough for the lungs to function properly.
 As the condition of the patient gets worse they experience shortness of breath.

-The damaging of lung tissues can cause by many factors.
-But when the reason not defined, such a condition is called idiopathic pulmonary fibrosis.
+The damage to lung tissues can cause by many factors.
+But when the reason is not defined, such a condition is called idiopathic pulmonary fibrosis.

 Pulmonary hypertension is a serious health issue that can become more fatal in time.
 Some forms of pulmonary hypertension are non-curable, although treatment can lessen the pain and improve health.